pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/background-split/README.md

 [Extra demo](https://css-gymnastics.protailwind.com/solutions/background-split/extra)

-If that was too easy, you can also add the circles and the big number as featured on the Figma file!
+Too easy?
+Add the two decorative circles as well, and the big number on the botom right, as you can see on the Figma file.

 ---